promises-aplus/promises-tests/README.md

 ## How To Run

-The tests run in a Node.js environment; make sure you have that installed.
+The tests can run in either a Node.js environment or, if you set things up correctly, in the browser.

 ### Adapters